AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 **Forwarders.** Merkl has [a forwarder system](../merkl-mechanisms/features.md#-forwarders).
 For example, if your campaign tracks holders of a stablecoin, Merkl can often detect and reward users who hold that stablecoin indirectly through other protocols.
 This means you won’t need to create a separate campaign for each protocol—unless you want different reward rates or the protocol isn’t yet integrated with forwarding.

 **Fixed reward rate campaigns.** Please make sure that Merkl knows how to price the asset you are incentivizing if you're configuring campaigns with a fixed point reward rate (e.g 1 mock token per $1,000 deposited).
 To do so, either look for existing campaigns on our app, or check if all the assets involved in you campaign are priced by Merkl.
 When in doubt, reach out to the sales team on Telegram.

+**CLAMM campaigns**: Fixed reward rates don't work well for Concentrated Liquidity AMM campaigns (e.g., "1k points per $ per day") as they don't accurately reflect value distribution.
+For CLAMM campaigns, use variable reward rates instead: create a large budget and handle renormalization yourself based on the TVL during that period to properly distribute rewards.

 <figure><img src="../.gitbook/assets/Group 25.png" alt=""><figcaption><p>Once created point campaigns appear in [the Points section](https://app.merkl.xyz/?tokenType=POINT&sort=tvl-desc) of the Merkl app.</p></figcaption></figure>